#9: Trip Atlas (beta)

 Solving the Image Expiration Problem

-During beta testing, a critical issue emerged: spot images stopped loading after 24-48 hours.
+During beta testing, a critical issue emerged: spot images stopped loading after several weeks.
 Investigation revealed that Google Places Photo API returns temporary URL references that expire quickly, rendering stored image URLs useless.

 Problem discovery

-• Trip created in March showed broken images weeks later
+• Trip created in March 2026 showed broken images approximately 4 weeks later

-• Database contained valid-looking URLs, but Google had expired the references
+• Database contained valid-looking URLs, but Google had quietly expired the references

 • This affected all spots across all cities